top of page

 FULL BIOGRAPHY

-Andrés has also had several opportunities to perform as a soloist in Chile and internationally in various concert halls and venues in Amarante, Buenos Aires, Barcelona, Bad Kissingen, Bangkok, Madrid, Mexico City, Morelia, Milan, New York, São Paulo, Salzburg, and Tokyo.
+Andrés has performed as a soloist both in Chile and internationally, appearing in concert halls and venues in cities such as Amarante, Buenos Aires, Barcelona, Bad Kissingen, Bangkok, Madrid, Mexico City, Morelia, Milan, New York, São Paulo, Salzburg, and Tokyo.

-In 2011, he obtained his Bachelor of Guitar Performance from the Austral University of Chile, and in 2016, he earned his Master of Arts from the Mozarteum University under the guidance of Marco Tamayo.
-In addition to his musical career, Andrés has developed his knowledge and skills under the guidance of outstanding guitarists such as Leo Brouwer, Ricardo Gallén, Hubert Käppel, Joaquín Clerch, and Eliot Fisk, as well as professional lutenists Eduardo Egüez and Hopkinson Smith.
-He completed his chamber music studies in Salzburg under the harpist Stephen Fitzpatrick (Staatskapelle Berlin).
+He earned his Bachelor’s degree in Guitar Performance from the Austral University of Chile in 2011 and completed his Master of Arts at the Mozarteum University in 2016, studying under the guidance of Marco Tamayo.
+Alongside his formal education, Andrés has refined his artistry with renowned guitarists including Leo Brouwer, Ricardo Gallén, Hubert Käppel, Joaquín Clerch, and Eliot Fisk, as well as celebrated lutenists Eduardo Egüez and Hopkinson Smith.
+He also studied chamber music in Salzburg with harpist Stephen Fitzpatrick (Staatskapelle Berlin).

-In his role as an educator, Andrés was a professor at the Austral University of Chile in 2011-2012 and has conducted masterclasses in countries such as Chile, Mexico, Italy, and Thailand.
-Furthermore, Andrés is dedicated to introducing the guitar to students in remote and underprivileged areas in Chile through educational concerts.
-In this context, he has performed more than 150 concerts since 2013.
+As an educator, Andrés served as a professor at the Austral University of Chile from 2011 to 2012 and has given masterclasses in countries such as Chile, Mexico, Italy, and Thailand.
+He is also deeply committed to outreach and music education, particularly through bringing classical guitar to students in remote and underserved areas of Chile.
+Since 2013, he has performed over 150 educational concerts across the country.

 PRIZES